x-games/ng2-dnd/README.md

 # Retreiving files in a drop zone

-Sinze it is possible to drag and drop one or more files to a drop zone, you need to handle the incomming files.
+Since it is possible to drag and drop one or more files to a drop zone, you need to handle the incoming files.

 ```js
 import {Component} from '@angular/core';